sknups/flex/README.md

 Image server which generates cards for items and skus, and also serves non-static images for hte app - eg, SKU images and models, non-default backgrounds, videos

+## No License

+This repository and its contents, including but not limited to code, documentation, and any associated files, are the property of Upskins Ltd and are not licensed for any use, modification, distribution, or reproduction.
+Upskins Ltd reserves all rights to the materials contained herein.

+Unauthorized use, reproduction, distribution, or modification of any part of this repository may violate the intellectual property rights of Upskins Ltd and may be subject to legal action.

 ## Brief explanation

 The idea behind the project structure’s two folders (common and flex) is to have individual modules that have their own responsibilities.